Citizens Advice Kensington & Chelsea Service aims:

 The Citizens Advice Service is independent and provides free, confidential, and impartial advice to everybody regardless of race, sex, disability, sexuality or nationality.
 We work with the Adult Social Care team at Royal Borough of Kensington and Chelsea which allows us to work more closely with Age UK Kensington and Chelsea and Action Disability Kensington and Chelsea and with a broader range of adult support services including those for adults living with learning difficulties or mental health difficulties.

 We are hugely grateful for the support we receive from all of our outreach partners in assisting us to reach residents.
 We currently deliver advice and support to vulnerable adults at Pall Mall Mental Health Centre, Chelsea and Westminster Hospital, St Charles Hospital, and numerous community organisations.
-We continue to work with the survivors of Grenfell Tower Tragedy.
+We continue to work with the survivors of the Grenfell Tower Tragedy.

 Our staff work tirelessly to ensure that residents’ enquiries and difficulties are dealt with efficiently and effectively.
 The greatest number of enquiries we receive are in regards to welfare benefits, followed by housing, then debt, then immigration.
 Our advisers are skilled in delivering advice across all areas of social welfare law and are also able to draw on the knowledge and experience of our specialist advisers.